chaos-mesh/website/versioned_docs/version-2.7.3/simulate-io-chaos-on-kubernetes.md

      duration: '400s'
    ```

-   In this configuration example, Chaos Mesh injects `/var/run/etcd` directories `attrOverride` fault, giving a 10% probability that all file system operations in this directory will change the target file permissions to 72 (110 in octal), which will allow files to be executed only by the owner and their group and not authorized to perform other actions.
+   In this configuration example, Chaos Mesh injects an `attrOverride` fault into the `/var/run/etcd` directory, giving a 10% probability that all file system operations in this directory will change the target file permissions to 72 (110 in octal), allowing the files to be executed only by the owner and the owner's group, without permission for any other actions.

 2. After the configuration file is prepared, use `kubectl` to create an experiment: